Back in 2013, Gartner’s Anton Chuvakin set out to name a new set of security solutions to detect suspicious activity on endpoints.

-Managed Detection and Response (MDR) and EDR are not an “either/or” choice for organizations.
-Rather, EDR is a part of MDR, which utilizes the same features (threat hunting and detection) and expands it beyond endpoints to the broader security architecture.
+Managed Detection and Response (MDR) and EDR are not an “either/or” choice for organisations.
+Rather, EDR is a part of MDR, which utilises the same features (threat hunting and detection) and expands it beyond endpoints to the broader security architecture.

-MDR also has a crucial “managed” component, which alleviates the burden on organizations of responding to alerts and escalated threats.
-By having an external team that can monitor 24×7, investigate alerts, and help provide critical context, organizations save time and budget, and increase effective, rapid responses.
+MDR also has a crucial “managed” component, which alleviates the burden on organisations of responding to alerts and escalated threats.
+By having an external team that can monitor 24×7, investigate alerts, and help provide critical context, organisations save time and budget, and increase effective, rapid responses.

 EDR Alternatives and Security Operations

 As the cyber threat landscape advances and sophisticates, the fact is that EDR alone won’t solve an organisation’s security problems.
 It can’t monitor everything you need and can’t provide the expertise required to direct a response once a breach has been detected.
 If your organisation has specific regulatory or compliance requirements as well, EDR will need to be supplemented by security that can tackle network, identity, and the cloud, and can handle log retention, which EDR can’t achieve.

 What you need is 360-degree visibility across endpoints, as well as across your network and cloud environment, along with the necessary security expertise to help direct your response — you need security operations.

 Security operation solutions such as those offered by Arctic Wolf provide:

 - 24×7 monitoring of endpoints, network, cloud, and identities

 - The ability to process trillions of events and filter through them, alerting organisations to only the most important

 - Personal protection through continuous adaption of both technology and human support